Everything starts from goals. And setting SMART goals in marketing is a great way to get started.

 If you don’t yet have the data to determine trends, start with a baseline, put the proper tracking in place, and begin collecting the data as soon as possible.

-Once you’ve analyzed the possibility of achieving the goals you’ve set forth, it’s time to have the realistic goal (and KPI) discussion with your team.
+Once you’ve analyzed the possibility of achieving your goals, you can have a realistic discussion with your team.

 STEP FOUR: Realistic